adss0/SimpleFrustration/README.md

 ## 🚀 Features & Variations

 ### Key Features:
 - **Undo Move**: Players can undo their last move and retry their turn if needed.
-This feature helps test different strategies and correct mistakes.
 - **Four Players Support**: Up to four players (Red, Blue, Green, Yellow) are supported, with automatic home and end positions based on the board size.
 - **Dice Options**: The game supports both single and double dice rolls for varying gameplay dynamics.